google/kctf/docs/troubleshooting.md

 ```
 kctf-kubectl config set-context --current --namespace=kctf-chal-troubleshooting
 ```
-This will be done automatically if you interact with a challenge using the Makefile, e.g. via `make status`.
+This will be done automatically if you interact with a challenge using the Makefile, e.g. via `kctf chal status`.

 ### Restarting or redeploying